TrashMob-eco/TrashMob/README.md

   1. Configure Prod AD B2C
   1. Figure out how to deploy to a production versus dev environment
     1. Fix issue with IP Address for App Server not allowed by default to Database
-  1. Get AI Logs working
-    1. Logs to blobs are working (is this redundant?)
-    1. AI query not working yet
   1. Set up SendMail for Contact Us
   1. Redeploy test environment with standardized names
   1. Set up CName and Https Cert